-Looking to attract more bees, butterflies, and other wildlife to your garden this summer?
+Looking to attract more bees, butterflies, and other wildlife to your garden this summer in 2023?
 Taking part in No Mow May is a great way to do just that!
 By simply avoiding mowing your lawn throughout May, you can provide an abundance of nectar for these important pollinators.

 Research has shown that reducing the frequency of lawn mowing can provide enough nectar sugar for ten times the amount of bees, butterflies, moths, beetles, and other pollinators.
-Last year's results showed that gardeners who took part reported up to 250 species of plants, including wildflowers, in their gardens!
+Recent statistics have shown that gardeners who took part reported up to 300 species of plants, including wildflowers, in their gardens!

 How to take part in No Mow May